tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Randomized algorithms can used per-process "local" coins or a shared *common coin* to solve consensus probabilistically among *n* processes despite $t<n/3$ Byzantine processes.
 When based on local coins, the existing algorithms converge *O(n*<sup>2.5</sup>*)* expected time.

-A recent randomized algoritm that does not contain a signature solves consensus in *O*(1) expected time under a fair scheduler.
+A recent randomized algorithm that does not contain a signature solves consensus in *O*(1) expected time under a fair scheduler.

 To solve the consensus problem deterministically and prevent the use of the common coin, researchers have assumed partial or eventual synchrony.
 Here, these solutions require a unique coordinator process, referred to as the leader, in order to remain non-faulty.
 There are both advantages and disadvantages to this technique: the advantage is if the coordinator is non-faulty and if the messages are delivered in a timely manner in an asynchronous round, then the coordinator broadcasts its proposal to all processes and this value is decided after a contest number of message delays; however a faulty coordinator can dramatically impact the algorithm performance by leveraging the power it has in a round and imposing its value to all.
 Non-faulty processes thus have no other choices but to decide nothing in this round.